LEADERSHIP IN AMERICA’S LARGEST OFFSHORE DISASTERS

 Common Causes of Offshore Accidents & Catastrophic Injuries

-Many offshore accidents are preventable and occur due to negligence or unsafe working conditions.
+Most offshore accidents in the Gulf of Mexico are preventable — caused by employer negligence, equipment failures, inadequate training, or unsafe vessel conditions rather than unavoidable hazards.
 As experienced oil rig accident attorneys, we have handled cases arising from numerous causes, including:

 • Fires and Explosions: From well blowouts, equipment failure, or improper handling of flammable materials.